dalezak/rails-gems/README.md

 It was built using my [Rails Blueprint](https://github.com/dalezak/rails-blueprint) to help fast track the development.

-If you have any fedback or ideas, I'd [love to hear them](https://twitter.com/dalezak)!
+If you have any feedback or ideas, I'd [love to hear from you](https://twitter.com/dalezak)!